stephaniedewar2/pnw_circulation/README.md

 ## Normalization

 Normalization was done using a z-score.
 By using a z-score, it is easy to tell which fields each state is above and below average in in terms of circulation, and by how much.
 Each number represents the distance from the mean in standard deviations, and the positive or negative tells you whether the number is above or below that mean.
-That average for each categroy for the entire US in 2018 was used as the mean for caluclating the z-scare.
+That average for each categroy for the entire US in 2018 was used as the mean for caluclating the z-score.

 ## Naming